drinkcoffee/representative-usage/README.md

 ## How to Run

-The process below allows the transactions to be recorded using Anvil, using one treasury private key, and then replayed back on a different chain using a different private key.
+The process below allows the transactions to be recorded using Anvil, using one treasury private key, and then replayed back on a different "real" chain using a different treasury private key.
 The chain ids for the two chains must be identical.

-The contracts to be deployed on the chain.
-The deployment is checked.
-Then, the run time transactions are executed rapidly.
+At a high level the process is:
+* Determine what a "marker" transaction looks like.
+This is a special transaction inserted between deployment transactions and runtime transactions.
+* Create the "runtime" transactions that will be sent to a chain at high speed.
+* Deploy contracts to the real chain.
+* Run the "runtiem" transactions fast.

 Define constants: